 At MACCHE, we are dedicated to informing health professionals, parents, caregivers, and concerned citizens about children and their specific needs and risks associated with environmental health.
 Our team is comprised of Jerome Paulson, MD, FAAP, Maryann Mazer-Amirshahi, PharmD, MD, MPH, and Veronica Tinney.

-MACCHE is funded by the Association of Occupational and Environmental Clinics (AOEC) through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR) and the U.S. Environmental Protection Agency (EPA).
+MACCHE is funded by the American Academy of Pediatrics through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR) and the U.S. Environmental Protection Agency (EPA).

-Since 2006, The Mid-Atlantic Center for Children’s Health and the Environment has educated over 20,000 people on children’s environmental health and responded to over 300 requests for consultation on environmental health problems.
+Since 2006, The Mid-Atlantic Center for Children’s Health and the Environment has educated over 22,000 people on children’s environmental health and responded to ,ore than 450 requests for consultation on environmental health problems.

 For More Information, please contact:

 Mid-Atlantic Center for Children's Health and the Environment

 Washington, DC 20007